 Renting an apartment with a significant other or roommates near a big city campus?
 Maybe you should consider listing on Airbnb.
 If you are renting, you must first get the “OK” from your landlord.
 Own your own place?
 Even better!
 Here are some great tips for making money by hosting with Airbnb.

 Ideal for: People who own property or who are home very rarely

-Average pay: Varies by location check here to see what you could earn.
+Average pay: Varies by location.
+Use the AirBNB calculator to see how much you could be making!

 Ideal for: People hoping to work in health care or nursing that have a fondness and patience for the elderly.

 Average pay: $10 Per hour with more for overnights

 Uber is a great company when it comes to needing major flexibility.
 Their motto is “drive when you want, chill when you want.”
 You choose when you work and who you pick up.
 There may be additional incentives depending on your city and you can get paid up to 5 times daily with Instant Pay.

 Don’t like driving around people, see if UberEATS is available in your area.
 Deliver food, not people.

 Ideal for: People hoping to set their own schedule.
 Someone with a trusty, reliable vehicle.